emberjs/rfcs/active/0000-path-templates.md

 ## Unresolved Questions

-* How many templates are reasonable?
-There could be templates for different operations such as `createRecord`, `updateRecord`, but also `findQuery`, etc.
 * How do we handle generating urls for actions that do not have a single record?
 This includes `findAll` and `findQuery`, which have no record, and `findMany` and `findHasMany` which have a collection of records.